alejandromangione/home-light-panel-esp8266/README.md

 # Light Panel with ESP8266 and WS2812B led strip
-This is a personal poject with the purpose of building a light panel with a ESP8266 and two stris of addressed leds (WS2812B)
+This is a personal project with the purpose of building a light panel with a ESP8266 and two stris of addressed leds (WS2812B)

 ## Materials
 - Board ESP8266 (NodeMCU)